Accordions are web design components that let you show headings while hiding blocks of related content. They are popular but often misused.

 Accordion 2 Accordion Closed

-Here’s a topic that’s very closely related to Accordion 1, yet different enough to display as a discreet piece of information in its own accordion.
+Here’s a topic that’s very closely related to Accordion 1, yet different enough to display as a strategic piece of information in its accordion.